 I looked at dozens of wreaths while I was brainstorming how to do mine.

 Some of these wreath crafters are crazy talented!
 But don’t be intimidated!
-These wreaths are beautiful, but really not that hard to make.
+A DIY Burlap & Ribbon Wreath is really not that hard to make.
 If I can do it, you can too!

 So, what’s a girl to do when she covets something, but doesn’t want to fork out the dollars?
 DIY obviously.
 Plus, you then get the added benefit of being able to customize it the way you like.